The 4th Trimester And All Of The Hormones

 From the bouts of nausea (for some mamas it can last most of the pregnancy) to the random crying spells, pregnancy hormones put women through it.
 Something that’s not as openly talked about though is what those hormones can do after the birth of baby.
-While it’s common for many new moms to experience “baby blues” — feeling sad, anxious, stressed, lonely, tired or weepy — about 1 in 9 women experience symptoms of postpartum depression.
+While it’s common for many new moms to experience “baby blues” — feeling sad, anxious, stressed, lonely, tired or weepy — about 1 in 9 women experience symptoms of postpartum depression after having baby.

 According to the National Institute of Mental Health, there is no single cause of postpartum depression, but rather a combination of emotional and physical factors.
 Also, it’s not a result of something a mom did or didn’t do.
 A woman’s estrogen and progesterone levels quickly drop after childbirth, and the chemical changes that occur in her brain as a result can trigger mood swings.
 This plus sleep deprivation and sometimes the inability to properly recover due to lack of support can all contribute to symptoms of PPD.